abukhmirov/Launch_Mod5Week3Assessment/README.md

 Answer the questions below in this README.
 Answer these questions as if you are in an interview!

 1. What are roles and claims as they relate to Authentication and Authorization?
+Roles and Claims are used for permissing different functionalities of the app.
+Roles allowing to have a grouping of permissions to be assigned to a user.
+The user might need to Authenticate themselves to gain access to a role.
+Claims are more granular permission that can be given to a user.
+An example of the difference between a role and a claim is if you have a user with the Librarian role and they can Read() and Write() with the role's permission.
+You could also leave them as a regular, non-librarian user, but add claims to them which separately allow  the user to read and write.
 2. How do cookies play a role in authentication and authorization?
+Cookies allow for regular updates on the user like how many times the user does an action or logs in.
+This would be too regular of a change for Roles or Claims.
+The cookies can then be used to change permissions based on whatever they are updating.
 3. If asked to implement Auth in a new .NET application, would you use the Identity framework?
+Yes, it provides a premade set of tools that automatically get set in your app.
+This gives me more time to work on the project and the razor pages can be updated to fit my styling choices.
+It seems counter productive to not use Identity.

 ## Rubric